Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Methods

-\paragraph{Objective.} The objective is to determine the optimal treatment policy $\policy^* \in \ActSet=[0,1]^J$ which minimizes $\E[Y_i(\pi)]$, the mean outcome under policy $\policy$--- e.g. the treatment policy that yields the smallest number of IHD hospitalizations.
+The objective is to determine the optimal treatment policy $\policy^* \in \ActSet$ for some policy class $\ActSet$, which minimizes $\Epi[Y_i(\ei)]$, the mean outcome under policy $\policy$--- e.g. the treatment policy that yields the smallest number of IHD hospitalizations.
+The causal estimands depend on a realization of $\T$ and $n, J$.
+As done in \cite{Ogburn24} and preceding works, the causal estimands and estimators condition on $\T$ and $n, J$.